Introducing NamSoya: Our emerging community brand for high-quality, chemical-free soy products!

 Reducing Toxicity: Our commitment to 100% non-GMO, organic soya reduces chemical dependency and purifies our local air and water.

-Institutional Strengthening: The P4MP Federation is emerging as a fully self-managed institution capable of independent fundraising and project management.
+Institutional Strengthening: We are graduating our partners from Sus-Agents (Sustainable Agri-based Social Entrepreneurs) into Bayanihan Economic Entrepreneurs (BEEs).
+Through this transition, the P4MP Federation is emerging as a fully self-managed institution capable of independent fundraising and project management.

-Secure Linkages: We have established binding MOAs with institutional buyers, cafes, and restaurants, ensuring a stable market for our producers.
+Secure Linkages: We have established binding MOAs with institutional buyers, schools, and cafes, ensuring a stable market that protects the "fruits of the labor" of our producers from corporate dominance.

-Standardized Quality: We maintain a 95% quality assurance compliance rate, proving that community-led initiatives can meet high professional standards.
+Standardized Quality: We maintain a 95% quality assurance compliance rate, proving that community-led initiatives can meet high professional standards and successfully substitute mainstream products in the local economy.

-Social Franchising Blueprint: We are developing the ESSA 2.0 Value Chain Model, a user-friendly blueprint to help other municipalities across the Philippines replicate our success.
+National Replication Blueprint: We are finalizing the ESSA 2.0 Social Franchising Blueprint, a comprehensive, user-friendly manual designed to help other Philippine municipalities replicate our successful 'soil-to-table' value chain model.

-Expansion & Diversification: By our third year, we plan to scale to 30 hectares of production and launch at least 5 diversified, market-ready soy products.
+Scale and Diversification: By our third year, we will collectively manage 30 hectares of regenerative organic production and launch at least 5 high-value soy products, transitioning the industry from animal feed to human 'Life Foods'.